TheJacksonLaboratory/cape/vignettes/cape.md

 cape should normalize the traits.

-**eig_which:** After performing the SVD to create orthogonal eigentraits, you may whish to analyze only a subset of them in cape.
+**eig_which:** After performing the SVD to create orthogonal eigentraits, you may wish to analyze only a subset of them in cape.
 For example, if the first two eigentraits capture more than 90\% of the trait variance, you may wish to discard the last eigentrait.
 This results in a loss of some information, but may increase power to detect important trait-related signals.